-The Ohop Mutual Light Company Board, in recognition of the economic impact of COVID-19 Pandemic, authorizes the following Customer Support Programs to be activated for our members/customers through the end of the Washington State Pandemic Guidance Stage 4.
+The Ohop Mutual Light Company Board, in recognition of the economic impact of COVID-19 Pandemic, authorizes the following Customer Support Programs to be activated for our members/customers.

 Operation Round Up Financial Assistance

 The Ohop Mutual Light Company Board of Directors approved additional funding for the Operation Round Up Program, a relief program established to help our members.
 The Operation Round Up Program will provide a utility credit of up to $200 for eligible households, usable toward the Ohop Mutual electricity bill.

 The eligibility requirements for the Operation Round Up program have been temporarily updated to allow more customers to qualify for bill pay assistance.